LordPixma/DCOM360/ingest-worker/README.md

 - Processing summary appended into `processing_logs`.
 - Cache keys invalidated in KV: `disasters:summary`, `disasters:current:*`, `disasters:history:7`, `countries:list`.

-## VolcanoDiscovery classification

-- Earthquakes are classified as `earthquake` like GDACS.
-- Volcano-related news (eruption, ash plume) map to `other` to align with existing GDACS categories.
-- Severities are heuristically derived: earthquakes by magnitude thresholds (>=6.5 RED, >=5 ORANGE, else GREEN); eruption notices default to ORANGE when strong terms present, else GREEN.

 ## Newsletter parsing and normalization